Roshanara Ebrahim

-Roshanara Ebrahim (born 15 October 1993) is a Kenyan model, author, television presenter, and beauty pageant titleholder who was crowned Miss Universe Kenya 2021.
+Roshanara Ebrahim (born 15 October 1993) is a Kenyan TV host, model, author and beauty pageant titleholder who was crowned Miss Universe Kenya 2021.
 As Miss Universe Kenya, she represented Kenya at Miss Universe 2021.
 Ebrahim had previously been crowned Mr. and Mrs. Universities 2014, Miss World Kenya 2016 (but was dethroned) and Miss Supermodel International Kenya 2018.

 Personal life

 Early life, family background and education

 Roshanara was born in Nairobi.
 She is of Persian-Somali descent, through her Persian father Mahmood Ebrahim, who is from Iran, and Somali mother Fatou Spirou, who grew up in Kenya.
 Although born in Nairobi, she grew up in Mombasa where her parents relocated to as they were in the gemstone business.
 In 2005, she attended Light Academy in Nairobi, and in 2006, she began attending Doon International School in Dehradun, Uttarakhand, India.
 In 2011, she interned at Aga Khan Hospital in Mombasa, Kenya.
 From 2011 to 2015, she studied international law and legal studies at the University of Nairobi.

 Roshanara's brother Zul Ebrahim was the winner of Mr. Mombasa County 2016 and participated in the Mr. World Kenya 2016 contest.